Delta161/tokenizer/backend/instructions/backend.instructions.md

 ### **Authentication & Security:**
 - [ ] Session-based authentication is properly configured
-- [ ] No JWT tokens used for authentication
-- [ ] OAuth strategies are properly implemented
+- [ ] OAuth strategies are properly implemented with Passport
 - [ ] Error handling follows established patterns
 - [ ] Data sanitization is implemented in services

 ### **Dependency Management (CRITICAL):**
 - [ ] Only approved dependencies from the official list are installed
-- [ ] No JWT libraries (jsonwebtoken, jose, node-jose) are used
+- [ ] No token-based authentication libraries are used
 - [ ] No alternative ORMs (typeorm, sequelize, mongoose) are installed
 - [ ] No alternative validation libraries (joi, yup, class-validator) are used
 - [ ] No alternative HTTP clients (axios, got, superagent) are installed